 The person or people who raise us have an enormous influence over our childhood experiences and they aren’t always in a position to be around long enough to notice how an event or situation has truly affected us.

-What we learn from our emotional experience as a child, affects how we love, how we express ourselves, creates our self-confidence, the way in which we feel about ourselves, how we search for love, how we treat people, how we set and achieve goals, how we feel about money and family, our core beliefs and dictates how we react and respond to any future situation or choice.
+What we learn from our emotional experience as a child, affects how we love, how we express ourselves, it determines our level of self-worth, our self-confidence, how we love others, how we treat people, how we set and achieve goals, how we feel about money and family, our core beliefs and dictates how we react and respond to our environment and make choices.

 You see, it is only upon reflection and daily meditation, that I now understand, that every experience, every feeling, every observation and overheard discussion I had as a child, shaped my current mental state, it is, for all of us, the creation of our minds blueprint for how successful or not our relationships will be, what choices we make and what we seek in life that will match what we learned emotionally as children.

 Everything I have come to discover, has undoubtedly, broadened my understanding of why and how my habitual behaviour has affected my life and more importantly, that changing those habits and patterns are possible.